-What is it really like to be a Digital Nomad?
+What it’s really like to be a Digital Nomad

 Exhausting, exhilarating, boring, fun, terrifying, freeing and so much more!
 One thing it is not is easy!
 Most DN’s I know travel slowly, have to be careful about where they travel to and need to have incredible self-discipline.

 I have learned the hard way twice already in the past to months about poor internet connection!
 Traveling in Guatemala, for example, there is really only one place I’ve found suitable to work and that Antigua.
 As much as I loved my time at Lake Atitlan the internet is pretty no existent after 11 am!
 This resulted in 3 weeks of very early mornings for me to get all of my work done before 11 am.
 This is also where the self-discipline comes in…